nanoframework/nanodu/README.md

 `gitHubUser`||Git hub user for creating PR.
 `gitHubEmail`||Git hub user email for creating PR.
 `gitHubAuth`||GitHub Personal Access Token for creating PR.
+`nugetConfig`||Path to nuget.config file to use for NuGet operations.
 `repoOwner`||Repository owner on git hub. github.com/**[repoOwner]**/repositoryName
 `useTokenForClone`||Should use token for cloning repositories.
 Required when working with private repositories.